 Previously, Justine has worked for the United Nations International Strategy for Disaster Reduction in Geneva, an African development organization in Amsterdam, a health care access project for marginalized children in California, and for non-profits that support women’s rights both globally and domestically.
 In India, Justine has taught science at a primary school and worked at a maternal health and rights organization for one year.
 Justine currently serves as YN's Data Analyst.
-She is responsible for supporting local monitoring and evaluation of research activities as well as data collection and analysis.
+She is responsible for supporting local monitoring and evaluation of research activities, data collection and analysis, and daily operations.

 BALAKRISHNA TUNIKIPATI, MBA | CAAP CONSULTANT